BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_10.md

 Especially if you've played previous versions, you'll notice that Radomus' team on top of his field is able to get up 8-Turn Trick Room almost always, since his two leads both have it and get a Focus Sash effect as pawns.
 Then, with their low speed advantage, Malamar will then usually go for its Contrary Superpower set up, while Reuniclus will try to hit insanely hard  with Psychic/Rock type boosted Psychic.
 His Gallade gets attack on switch in, has lots of coverage, and can use a boosted Rock type Strength, while his Metagross gets free +1 Priority on all of its hard-hitting attacks including Strength and Meteor Mash.
 Slowking gets defensive boosts upon switch in and can even set up Nasty Plot, and essentially outspeeds everything under Trick Room, which it has as a backup.
 Finally, his Gardevoir is EV trained, a bit tanky thanks to Queen bonuses, has a berry,  hits really hard with boosted Psychic, and can also set up on you.
 A stacked team that has a tendency to completely steamroll the unprepared under Trick Room.

 One strategy you can try to use to win is to shut down Trick Room altogether.
 Using moves like Fake Out, Taunt, Spore, etc. will allow you to stall the Trick Room users long enough that you can hopefully knock them out on the second or third turn with super-effective Bug/Dark/Ghost moves.
 Successfully defeating both leads before Trick Room allows you to exploit the low speeds!
 Metagross will still have priority and Slowking can use Trick Room when it comes in, so be careful of that.
 If that isn't working, you can also bring an Oranguru from the forest and use Trick Room yourself to cancel it at any time.
 Alternatively, aside from Slowking and Reuniclus, the rest of his team has respectable base speed, so you can potentially win (lose?) the speed race and bring your own super slow team.
-Knocking out Reuniclus turn one or two will then mean your slower Pokemon may go first over everything except Metagross and Slowking.
-A Pokemon like Escavalier is great in this context.
+Knocking out Reuniclus turn one or two will then mean your slower Pokémon may go first over everything except Metagross and Slowking.
+A Pokémon like Escavalier is great in this context.

 Your team composition with respect to chess pieces is going to important regardless of your speed strategies.
-For your leads, take two Pokemon that can get you momentum for your strategy, keeping in mind that they're guaranteed to live one hit each as Pawns.
-Then, you're going to want your hardest hitting Pokemon or one that desperately needs priority to be a King if possible, though without a King's Rock at this point, this can be tough to arrange.
+For your leads, take two Pokémon that can get you momentum for your strategy, keeping in mind that they're guaranteed to live one hit each as Pawns.
+Then, you're going to want your hardest hitting Pokémon or one that desperately needs priority to be a King if possible, though without a King's Rock at this point, this can be tough to arrange.
 The rest of your team will naturally fall into Rook/Bishop/Queen - save a bulky but strong attacker for the latter, and consider a Synthetic Seed if you have a special-attacking Bishop.
-If you happen to have a Pokemon with speed as its best stat, it will become a Knight and can be a great choice to OHKO Queen Gardevoir.
+If you happen to have a Pokémon with speed as its best stat, it will become a Knight and can be a great choice to OHKO Queen Gardevoir.
 Using the field notes, rearrange your team with respect to chess pieces accordingly.

 You can exploit the Chess Board in other ways as well: you can use Strength/Secret Power yourself for a field boost.
 These moves will shoot through the roof in power if you can confuse your opponents with something like Teeter Dance first.
 You also get a boost when using Shadow Sneak and Sucker Punch, which you can use to ignore Trick Room speed tiers entirely and net some easy KO's against his frail Psychic types.
-Defensively, you can use Pokemon with Adaptability, Telepathy, Anticipation, or Synchronize to eat Radomus' Psychic and Strength attacks.
+Defensively, you can use Pokémon with Adaptability, Telepathy, Anticipation, or Synchronize to eat Radomus' Psychic and Strength attacks.
 And of course, there is always the angry child approach of using Stomping Tantrum to flip the board and go to a neutral field.

 Once you win, you'll get the *Millenium Badge* which pushes our cap up to Lv.
 65 as well as *TM92 Trick Room*.
 Trick Room is a top 5 TM in the game due to its ability to reverse the sweeping power of speedy enemy field-boosted threats, so it's fantastic that we get it for the rest of the game!